crazyyy/wp-framework/wordpress/wp-content/plugins/ewww-image-optimizer/readme.txt

 = Translations =

 Huge thanks to all our translators:
-Romanian translation by MediasInfo.ro
+Bulgarian translation by Ivan Arnaudov
-Spanish translation by Manuel Ballesta Ruiz and Adrián López Galera Dutch translation by Ludo Rubben
+Dutch translation by Ludo Rubben
+French translation by Bruno Tritsch, Nicolas Juen, Philippe Dupuit, Jean-Baptiste Gourdin, Dominique Goethals, Mickaël Chapusot, and Guillaume Thibord
+German translation by Christian Herrmann and Ralf Platschi
+Italian translation by  Umberto Moroni, Alexander Gevak and Fabrizio Balestrieri
 Polish translation by Grzegorz Janoszka
-Russian translation by Elvis of turkenichev.ru Portuguese translation by Pedro Marcelo de Sá Alves
+Portuguese (Brazil) translation by Pedro Marcelo de Sá Alves and Celso Azevedo
+Portuguese (Portugal) translation by Celso Azevedo Romanian translation by Iosif Kadar of MediasInfo.ro
+Russian translation by Elvis of turkenichev.ru, Roman Sobol, and Vitaliy Ralle Spanish translation by Manuel Ballesta Ruiz and Adrián López Galera
+Swedish translation by Alexander Widén
+Turkish translation by sfatih
+Ukrainian translation by Roman Sobol

+In progress translations:
+Vietnamese
+Indonesian
+Hebrew
+Lithuanian

-If you would like to help translate this plugin (new or existing translations), register for an account at our online translation hub: http://translate.ewww.io/
+If you would like to help translate this plugin (new or existing translations), you can do so here: https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer
+To receive updates when new strings are available for translation, you can signup here: https://ewww.io/register/

 == Installation ==